Every resource in the Gold Star Collection bears a signature gold star.

 - Ann Arrundell County Historical Society History Notes publications from 1992 onward.

-- Three file cabinets containing extensive vertical files of newspaper clippings and magazine articles on a variety of Annapolis, Anne Arundel County, and Maryland topics arranged by subject.
+- Extensive vertical files of newspaper clippings and magazine articles on a variety of Annapolis, Anne Arundel County, and Maryland topics arranged by subject.